Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 The search console is a free platform that offers a plethora of features, ranging from viewing the eCommerce site performance to analytics and traffic insights.
 Its ability to measure a large number of metrics makes it particularly useful for businesses of any scale.

-If you are a first-time user, figuring out how to get started with the complex functions of Google Search Console can be challenging.
+If you are a first-time user, figuring out how to get started with Google Search Console’s complex functions can be challenging.
 Fortunately, once you review the basics, using its features to the maximum can become second nature.

 So, to help you get accustomed to the tool, here’s a comprehensive guide to how you can use it to optimise SEO performance and improve search rankings.